top of page

 The well-being and safety of Black queer and trans people is paramount.
 Rather than keeping Black trans people safe the Tallahassee Law Enforcement have shown their commitment to anti-Blackness and transphobia through the distrust of terrorizing and traumatizing our communities with no accountability.
 How do y’all sleep at night?

-We need systematic change in Tallahassee to reduce the power of the police, to increase community control, and seriously value the existence of Black Trans people."
+We need systemic change in Tallahassee to reduce the power of the police, to increase community control, and seriously value the existence of Black Trans people."

 bottom of page